 While the Toffee Cools, Make the Cake:

-2. Once the butter melts, continue to cook it over medium heat, occasionally swirling it.
-It will foam then crackle and pop.
+- Once the butter melts, continue to cook it over medium heat, occasionally swirling it.
+It will foam then it will crackle and pop.
 At this point, the water is being cooked out.
 Once the popping and crackling stops, this is when the milk solids will begin to brown and cook.
 Keep a close eye on it so that it doesn't burn.
 It is cooked once it's a light brown.

-13. Fold in the beaten egg whites.
+- Mix in the pumpkin puree and fold in the beaten egg whites.

 While the Cakes are Baking Make the Salted Caramel:

 - Place the sugar in a medium-heavy-bottom pan.
 Cook over medium heat.